strapi/strapi/CONTRIBUTING.md

 # Contribute to Strapi

 Strapi is an open-source project administered by [the Strapi team](https://strapi.io/about-us).
 We appreciate your interest and efforts to contribute to Strapi.
+See the [LICENSE](https://github.com/strapi/strapi/blob/master/LICENSE) licensing information.
+All work done is available on GitHub.

-All efforts to contribute are highly appreciated, we recommend you talk to a maintainer prior to spending a lot of time making a pull request that may not align with the project roadmap.
+We highly appreciate your effort to contribute, but we recommend you to talk to a maintainer prior to spending a lot of time making a pull request that may not align with the project roadmap.
+Every pull request, whether is from strapi or contributors, goes through the same process.

-## Open Development & Community Driven

-Strapi is an open-source project.
-See the [LICENSE](https://github.com/strapi/strapi/blob/master/LICENSE) file for licensing information.
-All the work done is available on GitHub.

-The core team and the contributors send pull requests which go through the same validation process.

 ## Feature Requests

 Feature Requests by the community are highly encouraged.
-Please feel free to submit a [feature request](https://portal.productboard.com/strapi) or to upvote 👍 [an existing feature request](https://portal.productboard.com/strapi) in the ProductBoard.
+Feel free to submit a new one or upvote an existing feature request on [ProductBoard](https://portal.productboard.com/strapi).

 ## Request For Comments (RFCs)